-MCS boasts a huge extra-curricular programme.
-Full details are available in our Extra Curricular Activities Brochure.
+MCS boasts a huge co-curricular and extra-curricular programme.
+Full details are available in our Activities Brochure.
 Clubs and Societies are a major part of school life.

 All pupils at MCS lead an active musical life, singing every day in Chapel and participating in the hotly contested House Singing Competition, as well as taking part in rousing whole school performances at the Sheldonian, most recently Rutter’s Gloria.

 The majority of pupils learn a musical instrument during their time at the school and MCS is keen for all pupils to have opportunities to make music with their friends and musicians across other year groups.
 The department has a team of dedicated full- and part-time staff, while a team of 39 visiting music teachers offer tuition in piano, organ, harp, all the standard orchestral instruments, guitar, saxophone, percussion, and voice.

 Each term the school enters pupils for Associated Board and Trinity Guildhall music examinations.
 Results in recent years have been outstanding with most pupils achieving distinctions and merits, with many achieving Grade 8 and Diploma standard before they leave.
 A number of pupils are also members of the Junior Music Departments at either the Royal College or the Royal Academy of Music.